coolcoder613eb/Haiku-PyAPI/README.md

 ## Current status

+Currently, Haiku-PyAPI is best suited to scripts and small, simple applications.

 Almost everything in the app and interface kits have been ported.
 The storage kit has mostly been ported.
 The support kit has only partially been ported.
 The other kits haven't been ported yet.

 Of the kits that have been ported, many of the functions haven't been tested yet.
-You should, therefore, expect to encounter problems when using some of the functions.
+You should, therefore, expect to encounter problems occasionally.
 Besides this, you can expect memory leaks, as little work has been done on getting memory freed correctly once it is no longer needed.
-And, of course, you should expect many miscellaneous bugs.

 ## Installing